 A brand is so much more than just a logo or a clever tagline.
 It’s the image of the company, the perception people have of it, and the relationship your clients have with it.
-If you want to create a successful brand, you need to make sure all your points of contact & marketing touch points are on point.
+If you want to create a successful brand, you need to make sure all your points of contact and marketing touch points are on point.

 That there is cohesion and that everything is on brand.

-What is a Point of Contact?
+What Is a Point of Contact?

 This can be an individual or a department in your company that interacts directly with your customers.
 When it comes to creating a consistent customer service experience, ensuring that your points of contact are knowledgeable and fully equipped to provide the best possible experience is of paramount importance.